 • How would you rate your neighborhood as a place to raise children?

-• Sometimes parents do certain things to make life better to their children.
+• Sometimes parents do certain things to make life better for their children.
 Have you done any of the following primarily because you wanted to make life better for your child(ren)? …Have you ever moved to a different neighborhood?

 The second question is of particular interest for our project as in the CDS sample (Wave 1997), which over-represents minorities, around 47% (1,046 out of 2,207) of households answer in an affirmative way to this question.
 The fact that so many households move to a specific neighborhood specifically to foster their children’s development and future opportunities constitutes part of the motivation for considering neighborhood choice as a key parenting decision.

 In further steps of the project, we plan to match the CDS data with two other important information sources.
 First, we plan to match the CDS dataset with the restricted geographical data provided – upon the acceptance of a research project – by the PSID.
-Once we gather this information, the next step will consist of adding to our data set additional information on neighborhood characteristics using information contained in the U.S. Census data.
+Once we gather this information, the next step will consist of adding to our dataset additional information on neighborhood characteristics using information contained in the U.S. Census data.

 The focus of the book is how incentives shape what parents do.
 We argue that an economic analysis of incentives can help us understand how many children people have, how much they invest in their upbringing, and what parenting style they choose. we believe that the main determinant of the differences across industrialized countries is income inequality, not income levels.
 The return to schooling – an important determinant of income inequality – is a key feature.
 We document that in countries with low inequality parents tend to be more permissive, while in countries with high inequality parents are both more authoritarian and more prone to instill in them a drive to achieve ambitious goals.
 The values transmitted by families turn out to matter for economic success, both at the individual and societal level.

 Parenting practices do not differ only across countries.
 We also consider paradigm shifts over time such as the secular persistence of an authoritarian parenting style including generous dispensing of corporal punishment, the emergence of a permissive parenting culture in the 1960s and 1970s, and the subsequent rise of intensive parenting style (helicopter parents, tiger parents, etc.).
-It consider contextually economic and social transformations, such as the demographic transition of falling fertility rates that led to the rise of the modern nuclear family.
+It considers contextually economic and social transformations, such as the demographic transition of falling fertility rates that led to the rise of the modern nuclear family.

 The book comprises an introduction and ten chapters: